Panda Eyes: Career

 In 2017, he released a remix of the 2012 Seven Lions song "Days To Come" with approval from Skrillex founded Owsla to release the tune for free, saying, "You know when you have these melodies in your head and you know you know it, and you know you once knew what the name of it was but you've forgotten it?
 Well I had that with this.
 I woke up from a dream and had it in my head.
 I was like shit!
 I know this!
 What is it?
 After 10 minutes of intensely interrogating my brain I remembered it was Seven Lions."
 In April he posted a video on Facebook, announcing that he was working on a new album.
-Oskar was diagnosed with autoimmune disease while producing his album Continue.
+Steinbeck was diagnosed with autoimmune disease while producing his album Continue.

-On May 28, 2018, Steinbeck officially signed to Disciple Records.
+On 28 May 2018, Steinbeck officially signed to Disciple Records.
 "Disciple was definitely my first choice for a label since they seemed to care a lot about values of being a family and supporting each other and having fun while doing that." he said.
 "I'm very happy about the situation since a lot of the artists on Disciple are people I look up to and I adore them so it's such a pleasure to work with them."
 To celebrate his arrival, he also released his EP "Isolation."
-Steinbeck describes his EP as the story for his trip to Los Angeles.
+Steinbeck described his EP as the story of his trip to Los Angeles.
 He wrote the first two songs to be more introspective, which set the overall message for the EP.
-Steinbeck says he's here and alive, and that he will never stop pursuing his dreams and inspirations.
+Steinbeck said "he's here and alive", and that he will never stop pursuing his dreams and inspirations.
 "The second two tracks are more uplifting melodically and particularly the collaboration with Virtual Riot and Barely Alive felt like the first step in pursuing a new journey and getting out of Isolation in Switzerland."

-At the end of December 2018, Panda Eyes announced to leave Disciple Records to continue his independent career.
+At the end of December 2018, Steinbeck announced his decision to leave Disciple Records to continue his independent career.